NGA Glass Conference Registration is Open!

 With interactive metrology demonstration from k-Space.

-Robert Hart, LBNL, and Stephen Morse, Michigan Tech University, will give a presentation on Thin Glass, including fabrication and handling considerations, safety glazing testing and next steps.
+Robert Hart, LBNL, and Stephen Morse, Michigan Tech University, will give a presentation on Thin Glass, including fabrication and handling considerations, safety glazing testing, certification from John Kent and Kristin Best of Administrative Management Systems Inc. (AMS), and next steps.

 Protective Glazing Liaison Vaughn Schauss, Kuraray: Get the latest updates on fire and structural building codes and standards including tornado-resistant glazing and bird-friendly glazing legislation from Thom Zaremba and Nick Resetar, Roetzel & Andress, NGA Fire and Structural Codes Consultants.